 Jacksonville Estate Planning Attorney Serving Florida for More Than 20 Years

-Representing Families in St Johns, St Augustine, Ponte Vedra, Orange Park, and Fleming Island
+- Representing Families in St Johns, St Augustine, Ponte Vedra, Orange Park, Fleming Island, and Jacksonville

 For many people preparing an estate plan is one of the few times in their lives that they will need to speak with an attorney.
 It is a very personal process and there are many questions, both contemplated and uncontemplated, that will need to be answered along the way.

 When choosing an attorney, experience matters, but so does the ability to forge a personal relationship.
 You need to feel comfortable when preparing your estate plan, and it is essential not to have any reservations about asking questions or sharing your personal information.

 A good Jacksonville estate planning lawyer will offer advice and provide recommendations that are specific to your unique circumstances, and will be able to help you put together a comprehensive estate plan that addresses all of your goals and needs.

 Attorney Rose Marie Preddy has been helping individuals prepare their estate plans for more than 25 years.
 She is passionate about working with her clients to create sound estate plans that protect their assets and their loved ones.
 Attorney Preddy works closely with each client to offer custom-tailored estate planning solutions.
 She emphasizes maintaining open communication lines to ensure that no issues, questions, or concerns are ignored.